mikecerton/Apache_Airflow_Basic/README.md

 # Apache_Airflow_Tutorial

-&emsp;This repository offers an easy-to-follow guide on Apache Airflow, explaining the basics of creating, running, and managing data pipelines.
+&emsp;This repository provides an easy guide on Apache Airflow, explaining how to create, run, and manage data pipelines.
+It includes steps for installing Airflow using Docker, making the setup easier.
+The guide also covers basic concepts like DAGs (Directed Acyclic Graphs), which show workflows, and operators that define tasks in those workflows.

 ### Basic components of Airflow
 <img src="https://fueled.com/the-cache/posts/backend/devops/mlops-with-airflow2/dag-task-operator.png" alt="diagram" width="600" />